 If you don’t have a towel or sarong to wear, they can be rented from the parking attendant for an additional 10,000 IDR.

 There are 750 blue stairs that are impressively constructed into the side of the cliff giving access to Peguyangan Waterfall.

-The waterfall itself is not your common 50-meter meter waterfall, like those you will find in Bali, but rather a waterspout between a crack in a rock where crystal clear water flows out into tiered rock pools and over the cliff edge into the ocean.
-The rock pools are shaded under a natural half-cave which is very unique and like nothing I have seen before.
+The waterfall itself is not your common 50-meter meter waterfall, like those you will find in Bali, but rather a waterspout between a crack in a rock where crystal clear water flows out into tiered rock pools and into the ocean.

 HOW TO GET TO NUSA PENIDA